Crestor and Muscle Pain

 Muscle pain consisting of tenderness or weakness is relatively common when taking Crestor, especially when first taking the drug or when the dose is increased.
 However, in rare cases, muscle pain can be a symptom of serious conditions called myopathy and rhabdomyolysis.
 To be safe, contact your healthcare provider immediately if you experience muscle pain while taking Crestor, especially if you have a fever and feel ill.

 While most people tolerate Crestor® (rosuvastatin calcium) well, there are potential side effects that can occur.
 For people taking Crestor, muscle pain is one of these possible side effects.
-In previous clinical studies, muscle pain occurred in up to 2.8 percent of people taking Crestor.
+In previous clinical studies, muscle tenderness or pain occurred in up to 12.7 percent of people taking Crestor.

 While both myopathy and rhabdomyolysis are rarely seen in people taking Crestor, it is important to know that muscle pain can be a symptom of these conditions.
 Rhabdomyolysis is very serious because it can cause muscles to break down, which in turn can cause the kidneys to stop working properly (acute kidney failure) and in some cases, result in loss of life.